Barnard College logo

 Contact

-Manijeh Moradian is assistant professor of Women’s, Gender and Sexuality Studies at Barnard College, Columbia University.
+Manijeh Moradian is associate professor of Women’s, Gender and Sexuality Studies at Barnard College, Columbia University.
 She received her PhD in American Studies from NYU and her MFA in creative nonfiction from Hunter College, City University of New York.
 She is the former co-director of the Association of Iranian American Writers.
 Her research focuses on political cultures of the Iranian diaspora in the U.S., tracing generational shifts in transnational activism and cultural production across the historical arc of U.S.-Iran relations.
 Her methodological approach takes seriously memory, affect and emotion as an archive of marginalized knowledges, gendered histories and diasporic identity formations that can disrupt assimilation and produce alternatives to heteronormative model minority subjectivity.
 Her book, This Flame Within: Iranian Revolutionaries in the United States (Duke University Press, 2022) won the 2024 Hamid Naficy Book Award for the best book in Iranian Diaspora Studies from the Association of Iranian Studies and the Center for Iranian Diaspora Studies.
 The book also received an Honorable Mention for the 2023 Middle East Studies Association Nikki Keddie Book Award.
-Her essays and articles have appeared in Hyperallgeric, Radical History Review, Journal of Asian American Studies, American Quarterly, Routledge Handbook of the Global Sixties, Scholar & Feminist online, Women’s Studies Quarterly, Comparative Studies of South Asian, Africa, and the Middle East, Social Text online, jadaliyya.com, and Callaloo.
+Her essays and articles have appeared in Hyperallgeric, Radical History Review, Meridians, Journal of Asian American Studies, Journal of Iranian Studies, American Quarterly, Routledge Handbook of the Global Sixties, Scholar & Feminist online, Women’s Studies Quarterly, Comparative Studies of South Asia, Africa, and the Middle East, Social Text online, jadaliyya.com, and Callaloo.
 She is a founding member of the Raha Iranian Feminist Collective and a member of the Feminists For Jina Global Network.

 Her research focuses on political cultures of the Iranian diaspora in the U.S., tracing generational shifts in subjectivity, transnational activism, and cultural production across the historical arc of U.S.-Iran relations.
 Her methodological approach takes seriously memory, affect and emotion as an archive of marginalized knowledges, gendered histories and diasporic identity formations that can disrupt assimilation and produce alternatives to heteronormative model minority subjectivity.